General Demonstration of Knowledge Requirement

 Candidates will receive credit for a Master’s thesis or a Doctoral dissertation once submitted and approved by the Admissions Committee.

 This option includes an in-depth oral defense of reports interview.
 It may not be the perfect option for all Candidates.
 Candidates should be comfortable presenting an oral defense of reports which could be similar to defending a master’s thesis or doctoral dissertation.
 Candidates will receive credit after successfully interviewing and defending three to five reports.

 Before submitting your application, please read The Official Guide to General Demonstration Appraisal Reporting: General, as it should be the primary reference for choosing reports and preparing for the interview with the committee.

 The reports considered for this option combined with the oral testimony must demonstrate the same level of knowledge, understanding, and application of appraisal principles and practices required in the traditional demonstration report.
 Jointly, the reports and the oral presentation will be considered for the award of credit.

 Before starting your general Demonstration of Knowledge requirement, we highly recommend that you take the General Demonstration of Knowledge 7-hour seminar.
 This seminar is available online or in the classroom.
 This seminar is also required to complete the Capstone and E-Demo options above.

 If you have technical questions regarding your demo, please feel free to contact the demo graders on this contact list.

 Login and visit the Candidate for Designation community for guidance.

 General Demonstration Report Grading Sheets

-These reports indicate the areas that are graded in a demonstration appraisal report.
+These grading sheets indicate the areas that are graded in options for the Demonstration of Knowledge requirement.